klmnden/azure-docs.tr-tr/articles/azure-monitor/insights/vminsights-enable-at-scale-powershell.md

     .\Install-VMInsights.ps1 -WorkspaceRegion eastus -WorkspaceId <WorkspaceId>-WorkspaceKey <WorkspaceKey> -SubscriptionId <SubscriptionId>
     -ResourceGroup <ResourceGroup>

-    Install for all VMs in a Resource Group in a subscription
+    Install for all VMs in a resource group in a subscription

     -------------------------- EXAMPLE 2 --------------------------
     .\Install-VMInsights.ps1 -WorkspaceRegion eastus -WorkspaceId <WorkspaceId>-WorkspaceKey <WorkspaceKey> -SubscriptionId <SubscriptionId>
     -ResourceGroup <ResourceGroup> -ReInstall

-    Specify to reinstall extensions even if already installed, for example to update to a different workspace
+    Specify to reinstall extensions even if already installed, for example, to update to a different workspace

     -------------------------- EXAMPLE 3 --------------------------
     .\Install-VMInsights.ps1 -WorkspaceRegion eastus -WorkspaceId <WorkspaceId>-WorkspaceKey <WorkspaceKey> -SubscriptionId <SubscriptionId>
     -PolicyAssignmentName a4f79f8ce891455198c08736 -ReInstall

-    Specify to use a PolicyAssignmentName for source, and to reinstall (move to a new workspace)
+    Specify to use a PolicyAssignmentName for source and to reinstall (move to a new workspace)
 ```

 Aşağıdaki örnek, VM'ler için Azure İzleyici etkinleştirmek ve beklenen çıktıyı anlamak için klasörde PowerShell komutlarını kullanarak göstermektedir: